Micro-Solutions-Bangladesh/kahuk/README.md

 #### Story Submit

 - When a new story submited, the story initially shows in as a new story and also in the trending story pages.
-By the time when a story karma reach equal or higher then `NEW_TO_PUBLISHED_KARMA` the story will be appear in publish story and trending story pages depending on the submit time and karma value.
+By the time when a story karma reach equal or higher then db config `_new_to_published_karma` the story will be appear in publish story and trending story pages depending on the submit time and karma value.

 > In the process of new story submit, the CMS also update few Karma numbers: